shimondoodkin/node-inflow/README.md

-# node-inflow
+# Node-Inflow
 A next generation async control-flow library, with a shared object for called functions and debugging made easy.

-designed with usege in mind
+Designed with user in mind
 and debugging in mind.

-## why use it
+## Why use it
-* no more complicated closures
+* No more complicated closures
-* the shared object simplifies everything with async calls.
+* The shared object simplifies everything with async calls.
-* functions can have argunets
+* Functions can have argunets
-* with this library I could reinvented the way I use an http server
+* With this library I could reinvented the way I use an http server
-* it simplified my  application structure
+* It simplified my  application structure
-* no need to pass req, res as seperate arguments, just one simple shared object.
+* No need to pass req, res as seperate arguments, just one simple shared object.
-* i used to store temporary variables of the request in the req object but now i store them in the shared object.
+* I used to store temporary variables of the request in the req object but now i store them in the shared object.
-* now i use a common library object that contains varius useful function
+* Now I can use a common library object that contains useful function that can be called asychroniusly.

-## how to install
+## How to install
 simply download it:
     git clone https://shimondoodkin@github.com/shimondoodkin/node-inflow.git

 ##How to use it
     var inflow = require('node-inflow'); // require it
     inflow.flow(shared_object,[function,nextfunction,[otherfunction,[function_argument]])
     inflow.paralel(shared_object,[function,nextfunction,[otherfunction,[function_argument]],done_function);

-## idea
+## Idea
-each function composed from a function it self and a next() call as a return value. your application is composed from small parts each part must have a standard structure to allow integration between all the parts.
+Each function composed from a function it self and a next() call as a return value.
+Your application is composed from small parts each part must have a standard structure to allow integration between all the parts. with paralel and asynchronius step flow you can compose any appication structure you like.

 ## anatomy of a standard function
     function part(argument1,...)